 Perfect for family trips

-Aside from the picturesque view, there are also cinemas, theatres, bistros, cafes, restaurants, malls and retail shops so there’s always something to do.
+Aside from the picturesque view, there are cinemas, theatres, bistros, cafes, restaurants, malls, and retail shops so there’s always something to do.

 A panoramic view

-Take a cab for Mirante do Pasmado point for panoramic picture of Botafogo.
-The best time to hike is at the crack of dawn, when the first rays of the sun sweep over Rio, and at sundown and see the buildings light up.
+Take a cab to Mirante do Pasmado Point for a panoramic picture of Botafogo.
+The best time to hike is at the crack of dawn when the first rays of the sun sweep over Rio, and at sundown and see the buildings light up.

 Nobody leaves the area without going to Pasmado.
 It’s sort of tradition.